reflectoring/reflectoring.github.io/_posts/2017-12-04-guide-publishing-to-bintray-with-gradle.md

 ```

 # Publish!
-The files have now been uploaded to Bintray, but they have not been published to the Maven repository yet.
+The files have now been uploaded to Bintray, but by default they have not been published to the Maven repository yet.
-This has to be done manually for each new version on the Bintray site.
+You can do this manually for each new version on the Bintray site.
 Going to the site, you should see
 a notice like this:

 ![Notice](/assets/images/posts/guide-publishing-to-bintray-with-gradle/notice.png)

 Click on publish and your files should be published for real and be publicly accessible.

+Alternatively, you can set up the bintray plugin to publish the files automatically after uploading, by setting `publish = true`.
+For a complete list of the plugin options have a look at the [plugin DSL](https://github.com/bintray/gradle-bintray-plugin#plugin-dsl).

 # Access your Artifacts from a Gradle Build
 Once the artifacts are published for real you can add them as dependencies in a Gradle build.